 2. Mindanao UNHCR Fund - Mindanao Protection Project (MPP).
-This represents funds received from UNHCR, to address the immediate protection needs of people affected by armed conflict and to facilitate the rapid integration and rehabilitation of internally displaced persons (IDPs) and returnees in eight municipalities in the provinces of Maguindanao, Lanao del Sur, Lanao del Norte, Basilan and Sulu from January 2018 through December 2018.
+This represents funds received from UNHCR, to address the immediate protection needs of people affected by armed conflict and to facilitate the rapid integration and rehabilitation of IDPs and returnees in eight municipalities in the provinces of Maguindanao, Lanao del Sur, Lanao del Norte, Basilan and Sulu from January through December 2018.
 This includes the implementation of quick impact projects (QIPs) and protection monitoring trainings.

-The MPP builds on the earlier work of CFSI with IDPs and returnees in Central and Northern Mindanao that started in 2014, and people in 12 municipalities in the provinces of Maguindanao, North Cotabato, Lanao del Norte and Lanao del Sur beginning in 2016.
+The MPP builds on the earlier work of CFSI with IDPs and returnees in Central and Northern Mindanao that started in 2014, people in 12 municipalities in the provinces of Maguindanao, North Cotabato, Lanao del Norte and Lanao del Sur beginning in 2016, and 82 more incidents of displacements recorded in 2017 in these four provinces plus the island provinces of Basilan in Sulu.